 A bachelor’s degree can help you start a career in accounting, but what if you want to move a little further up the professional ladder?
 Some people might choose to go back to school to earn an MBA or MAcc, but others might choose to earn one of the many types of professional certifications available to accountants instead.

 Earning a certification takes a lot of dedication and is a reflection of your accounting expertise.
 And by making the extra effort to earn one, you’ll be able to earn a higher salary and have more opportunities to advance in your career.
 But with so many different certifications to choose from, how do you know which ones are really worth earning?
 Here are five of the top accounting certifications employers are looking for.
+Once you’ve decided on your path, we can help you choose the best cpa review course.

 Certified Public Accountant (CPA)